A Guide to QA Testing Your Experiment (Without Preview)

 Note: If you use your mobile network to test (rather than the same Wi-Fi connected with your computer), you may be included as a user in the test.
 To prevent this, simply head to https://whatismyipaddress.com/ to extract your mobile network's IP address and exclude it in the test.

-Note: You can restart the QA process and enter the test as a different user by using a different IP address.
-This can be done by using a VPN.
+Note: You can restart the QA process and enter the test as a different user by using a different IP address (e.g., through a VPN).

 Note: If you do QA a test with any URL parameter rules using preview, you must add the URL parameters to the end of the preview URL.
 For example: https://www.mida.so/?test-preview=17735&test-variant=Variant_1&utm_campaign=test